flaab/pz-django-blog/README.md

 - Sticky posts
 - Sitemap

+## What makes it different?

+- It is a complete engine that works out of the box
-The templates are bootstrap-ready and fully customizable.
+- The templates are bootstrap-ready and fully customizable
+- It does not depend on foreign apps

 ## Requirements
 - Python >= 3.0